|

 searing guitar and heartfelt, Memphis-style soul vocals have made

-CHRONICLE said Clark is “one of Austin's most pervasive live
+The HOUSTON CHRONICLE said Clark is “one of Austin's

 Before he began